Here for your unfair share.

 Writing.

 Unpacking context until the brand opportunity becomes obvious.
+That's the work, and the writing is where it happens in public.

 All writing →